• Recipe Index

 Ingredients

-• 1 poblano pepper or ½ green pepper
+• 1 wax pepper aka banana pepper, or ½ green bell pepper (see notes)

-• 1 tbsp oil (olive oil best but as you prefer)
+• 1 tablespoon oil (olive oil best but as you prefer)

 • 2 eggs